chrab/prodimo-vscode/README.md

-# ProDiMo - VS Code README
+# ProDiMo - VS Code

 Some experiments to provide VS Code support for ProDiMo.